 See our article: Are Regular Braces Cheaper Than Invisalign?

-SmileDirectClub, NewSmile, and Byte are alternative clear aligner brands to Invisalign that offer faster and less expensive treatment options compared to traditional braces.
-Their treatment times are similar to Invisalign, with an average of 6 to 12 months depending on the severity of the case.
+NewSmile and Byte are alternative clear aligner brands to Invisalign that offer faster and less expensive treatment options compared to traditional braces.
+Their treatment times are similar to Invisalign, with an average of 6 to 18 months depending on the severity of the case.
 The clear aligners used by these brands utilize the same technology as Invisalign but allow patients to order aligners directly from home, eliminating the need for in-person visits to an orthodontist’s office for appliance fittings.

 Moreover, they are much cheaper than Invisalign since there is no need for an orthodontist visit or complicated fitting procedures.
-Furthermore, companies like SmileDirectClub, NewSmile, and Byte offer more direct access to customer support services which can make the treatment process easier and faster for patients.
+Furthermore, companies like NewSmile, and Byte offer more direct access to customer support services which can make the treatment process easier and faster for patients.
+However, it’s important to remember that these home aligners are best for people who only need mild or moderate adjustments to their teeth.

 The treatment process starts with an impression kit that is sent to the patient’s home.
-The impression kit includes instructions, trays, and putty to make an impression of the teeth.
+Some providers offer also 3D scans made by affiliated providers.
+The impression kit includes instructions, trays, and putty to make an impression on the teeth.
 Once the impression is complete, the patient sends it back to a dental team, who will use it to create a 3D model of the patient’s teeth.
 Customers then receive their aligners directly from their chosen aligner brand with clear instructions on how to use them.
 People typically wear their aligners for two weeks before switching out for the next set.
 Following the completion of the clear aligner treatment, patients are typically advised to wear a retainer to preserve their newly straightened teeth.

 See our article: What is the Difference Between Braces and Retainers?